xBFreEnergy/xBFreEnergy.github.io/docs/project/project.md

 ## Motivation

-We believe that an idea, no matter how much potential it may have, dies in a scientific article if it cannot be used in a simple and accessible way.
+We strongly believe that even the most promising idea loses its potential if it remains confined to a scientific article and cannot be utilized in a simple and accessible manner.